MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Experiments

 \subsubsection{What is the Best Masking Ratio in \mpm?}

-Figure~\ref{fig:ratio} shows the influence of the masking ratio in grid search.
+Figure~\ref{fig:ratio} shows the influence of the masking ratio in a grid search in 27 frames setting.
 We claim that the masking ratio in spatial and temporal should be considered separately.
-The optimal ratios are $r_s^* = 5/16 $ in spatial and $r_t^* = 60\%$ in temporal, which leads to the masking ratio of $72.5\%$ in total.
+The optimal ratios are $r_s^* = 5/17 $ in spatial and $r_t^* = 60\%$ in temporal, which leads to the masking ratio of $71.8\%$ in total.
 The optimal ratio is larger than $15\%$ of BERT~\cite{devlin2018bert} in NLP, similar to $75\%$ of MAE~\cite{he2022masked} in images, smaller than $95\%$ of VideoMAE~\cite{feichtenhofer2022masked} in videos and $90\%$ of P-STMO~\cite{shan2022p} in 2D pose sequences.
-The adjacent poses in a sequence are usually very similar, which are more redundant than words and images.
-Yet, modeling 2D and 3D poses together is difficult than 2D pose alone.
-Therefore, the optimal ratio is smaller than that of P-STMO.
+The adjacent poses in a sequence are usually very similar, which is more redundant than words and images.
+Yet, modeling 2D and 3D poses together is more difficult than 2D poses alone.
+Therefore, the optimal ratio is smaller than that of P-STMO\cite{shan2022p}.